Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/javascript/index.md

 This is the official documentation for the Amplitude Analytics JavaScript SDK.

-!!!deprecated "Legacy SDK"
+!!!deprecated "Maintenance SDK"
-    This is a legacy SDK and will only receive bug fixes until deprecation.
+    This is a maintenance SDK and will only receive bug fixes until deprecation.
 Upgrade to the latest [Browser SDK](../typescript-browser/) which supports plugins and more.
 See the [Migration Guide](../../sdks/typescript-browser/migration) for more help.

-!!!info "Browser SDK Resources (Legacy)"
+!!!info "Browser SDK Resources (Maintenance)"
     - [JavaScript Browser SDK Reference :material-book:](https://amplitude.github.io/Amplitude-JavaScript/)
     - [JavaScript Browser SDK Repository :material-github:](https://github.com/amplitude/Amplitude-JavaScript)
     - [JavaScript Browser SDK Releases :material-code-tags-check:](https://github.com/amplitude/Amplitude-Javascript/releases)